ru-wallace/TRITON/ReadMe.md

 #### Auto adjustment of integration time

 For the inner active region the white fraction is used to drive the auto-adjustment of integration time if used.
 A test image is taken and the inner white fraction calculated.
-This is compared against a target white fraction - 0.01  (1% saturation) by default.
+This is compared against a target saturation fraction - 0.01  (1% saturation) by default.

-The integration time is increased or decreased proportionally to get closer to the target fraction, and the process repeated until within 0.005 of the target.
+The integration time is increased or decreased proportionally to get closer to the target fraction, and the process repeated until within 5% of the target.
 For short integration times below 1/10th of a second this is trivial, but can be time consuming for longer captures, especially into the tens of seconds.

 ## Usage